 London Hydro has an Emergency Procedures Plan; training and mockup is performed annually.
 The purpose of the Emergency Procedures Plan is to define the roles and responsibilities of London Hydro personnel in the event of extensive damage to London Hydro's electrical distribution system.

 Also, London Hydro performs post event analysis following each Major Event in order to identify points of strength and areas where we need to improve.
 Also, in 2017 London Hydro conducted a review of its tree trimming practices.
-This review resulted in additional tree trimming efforts during the 4th quarter of 2017 and first quarter of 2018.
+Subsequently, this review resulted in additional tree trimming efforts and resources being deployed.
 The additional trimming during this time helped to decrease the number of limbs down on power lines during the storm.